cdp1337/ARKSurvivalAscended-Linux/README.md

 ## Installation with Warlock

-The easiest way to install ARK Survival Ascended Dedicated Server on Linux is to use [Warlock](https://github.com/BitsNBytes25/Warlock), a game server management tool.
+The easiest way to install ARK Survival Ascended Dedicated Server on Linux is to use [Warlock](https://github.com/BitsNBytes25/Warlock), a game server management tool we have developed.

 [![Warlock ARK Support](images/warlock.webp)](https://github.com/BitsNBytes25/Warlock)